ix-56h/ix-56h.github.io/about.md

 Since i'm a 42Paris student, i spend my time in no sense activities, i've decided to invest myself in greatfull activities, like R.E, blog post writing and book reading.

-In 2019, i've created [42ctf.org](https://www.42ctf.org), a CTF platforme for training 42 students and others InfoSec Friend.
+In 2019, i've created [42ctf.org](https://www.42ctf.org), a CTF platform  for training 42 students and other InfoSec friends.
 ##### Contact

 - {{ site.author.email }}